GowthamiWudaru/heart-Disease-Prediction-With-Azure/README.md

 ## Model Deployment

-I deployed the model using Azure container instance and loaded the script file and env file from automl run and changed the file path to point to LogisticRegression.pkl model
+The automl best run accuracy is 0.84870 and hyperdrive best run accuracy is 0.88888888.
+So, I deployed the LogisticRegression model using Azure container instance and loaded the script file and env file from automl run and changed the file path to point to LogisticRegression.pkl model

 <img alt="EP healthy" src="https://github.com/GowthamiWudaru/heart-Disease-Prediction-With-Azure/blob/main/images_for_readme/EPhealthy.png">

+We send the request to the EP by randomly getting 3 samples from the dataset, form a dictionary, converting it into json format and sending it to service by using service.run()

 ## Screen Recording